 By providing support and guidance on your therapeutic journey, I can help you as you explore what affects your peace of mind, alleviate your distress and move towards positive change and the realisation of your full potential.

 "Yesterday I was clever, so I wanted to change the world.
 Today I am wise, so I am changing myself."

-If you’re confused by all the information out there and wondering whether you need DBT, EMDR, CBT, TA (or indeed any of the industry acronyms), just remember Dr. Irvin Yalom’s professional rosary: "it’s the relationship that heals".
+If you’re confused by all the information out there and wondering whether you need CBT, EMDR, TA (or indeed any of the industry acronyms), existential psychiatrist Dr. Irvin Yalom says "it’s the relationship that heals".
 He believes the bond between therapist and client is key to the healing process.
 Feeling heard and understood is what stays with you.
 If you find a therapist you can connect with, in a convenient location, at a price you can afford, you have the essentials.
 If you're uncertain whether psychotherapy or counselling is right for you, you are welcome to call for a no obligation 15 minute chat so I can answer your questions and address any concerns.
 For confidentiality reasons, I prefer to speak to the person intending to come to therapy, rather than a third party such as a partner or parent.
 I do not answer calls from withheld numbers.